Sahil-k1509/cmd_pokemon/README.md

 1. Download the code and extract it.
 2. Run the main.exe

+_**Note: Main.py is the beta version and any update and bug fixes will be released for it before they are added in Executable Game for Users.**_

 ### Key Features and basic storyline of game:
 - Game starts with you choosing from four starter pokemons _**(charmander, bulbasaur, squirtle and pikachu)**_